 - 2.1 Each captain is responsible for the submission of a team sheet to the umpires prior to the toss.
-The team may not include - a) More than two players not holding Israeli citizenship (teudat zehut). - b) A player who is not in possession of a valid medical certificate as required by the Sports Authority.
-A player may compete in one league game without such certification but such a player has NO INSURANCE and participates at his own risk. - 2.2 Teams wishing to wear coloured clothing must first gain approval from the ICA. - 2.3 No metal spikes on footwear will be allowed on the pitch, while batting, bowling or keeping wicket.
+The team may not include - a) More than two players not holding Israeli citizenship (teudat zehut). - b) A player who is not in possession of a valid medical certificate as required by the Sports Authority. - c) A player who has not been included amongst the list of players insured by the club. - 2.2 Teams wishing to wear coloured clothing must first gain approval from the ICA. - 2.3 No metal spikes on footwear will be allowed on the pitch, while batting, bowling or keeping wicket.